queertypes/python-openstack-and-you/src/guide.md

 It's fairly common to have the primary source directory named after the project itself.
-This comes with the bonus of avoiding module collisions for free if you choose to upload your pacakge to [PyPI](https://pypi.python.org/pypi).
+This comes with the bonus of avoiding module collisions for free if you choose to upload your package to [PyPI](https://pypi.python.org/pypi).

 Inside each source folder, be sure to include an